AdobeDocs/experience-manager-64.en/help/communities/client-customize.md

 To extend a components Javascript implementation, you need only

-1. create a component for you app with a jcr:resourceSuperType set to the value of the extended component's jcr:resourceType, e.g. social/forum/components/hbs/forum
+1. Create a component for you app with a jcr:resourceSuperType set to the value of the extended component's jcr:resourceType, e.g. social/forum/components/hbs/forum
-1. examine the default SCF component's Javascript to determine what methods need to be registered using SCF.registerComponent()
+1. Examine the default SCF component's Javascript to determine what methods need to be registered using SCF.registerComponent()
-1. either copy the extended component's Javascript or start from scratch
+1. Either copy the extended component's Javascript or start from scratch
-1. extend the method
+1. Extend the method
-1. use SCF.registerComponent() to register all methods with either the defaults or the customized objects and views.
+1. Use SCF.registerComponent() to register all methods with either the defaults or the customized objects and views.

 ### forum.js: Sample Extension of Forum - HBS  {#forum-js-sample-extension-of-forum-hbs}